T145/black-mirror/CONTRIBUTING.md

 | Blacklist specific hosts | Discussion                      | blacklist hosts    |
 | Bug in the main scripts  | Issue                           | bug                |

-# Adding a list
+# Adding Lists

-`Black Mirror` works by taking blacklist or whitelist listings from `data/v2/manifest.json`.
+`Black Mirror` works by taking objects from `data/v2/manifest.json` defined like so:
-Each listing has the following fields:

-* **_notes**: Any extra information about the list or its filters.
+* **_notes**: `optional` Any extra information about the list or its filters.
-* **archive**: `true` or `false`.
-  * Saves the list to the Internet Archive in case the original ever becomes unvailable or maliciously modified.
+* **archive**: Whether to save the list to the Internet Archive in case the original ever becomes unvailable or maliciously modified.
 * **checksums**: Checksums for the list in the form of a JSON object with the key being the checksum format and the value being the checksum's URL.
 * **content**:
   * **filter**: A preprocessing command to transform the list into plain text.
 Reference where the filters [are defined](https://github.com/T145/black-mirror/blob/master/scripts/v2/apply_filters.bash).